srb-bareed/jetbrain-academy-python-project_zoo-keeper/README.md

 that provides the information of the animals in zoo (provided in data-set), through interactive mode.<br><br>
 <b>2.
 Chatty Bot</b><br>
 A simple console chat bot.<br>
+<b>3. cmd-line Credit Calculator</b><br>
+A cmd-line calculator using modules and libraries to perform some financial calculations.
+Project is still under progress.<br>